 Department of Accounting, Finance, and Economics

-Welcome to the Department of Accounting, Finance, and Economics at Tarleton State University's College of Business.
-Our department fosters a dynamic learning environment, offering specialized programs like the renowned Master of Accounting (MACC) and emphasizing a global perspective.
-With a commitment to excellence, innovation, and community engagement, we prepare students for success in diverse sectors of the business world.
+Welcome to the Department of Accounting, Finance, and Economics at Tarleton State University's Dr. Sam Pack College of Business, an AACSB-accredited institution.
+Our department provides an exceptional learning environment, offering specialized programs such as the highly regarded Master of Accounting (MACC).
+With a focus on academic excellence and practical application, we prepare students for leadership and success in the competitive business world.

 Mission: